neondatabase/neon/docs/rfcs/025-generation-numbers.md

 There's no conflict between this RFC and that: implementing warm secondary locations on a per-tenant basis would be a separate change to the control plane to store standby location(s) for a tenant.
-Because the standbys do not write to S3, they do not need to be assigned generation IDs.
+Because the standbys do not write to S3, they do not need to be assigned generation numbers.
 When a tenant is re-attached to a standby location, that would increment the tenant attachment generation and this would work the same as any other attachment change, but with a warm cache.